Trajectory-Based RBF Collocation Method via Closest-Point Embedding for Surface Advection-Diffusion Equations: Numerical Experiments

 We evaluate the accuracy of our TBRBF method compared to the traditional Kansa method on various diffusion coefficients, \(\varepsilon \in \{1e{-3}, 1e{-4}, 1e{-5}, 1e{-6}\}\).
 As shown in \cref{fig:diffusion_effects}, when the diffusion coefficient \(\varepsilon\) drops below \(1e{-4}\), the final solution displays oscillations, especially near the corners of the trapezoidal region, leading to instability.
 In contrast, our proposed method yields stable numerical results.
+Moreover, the legend reports the discrete mass $M_h$ and energy $E_h$ at $t=0$ and $t=T$.
+By comparing these values, we observe that the mass variation is small, while the energy decreases over time.
+This provides a mass conservation and energy dissipation diagnostic for this non-smooth test.

-As is well known, semi‐Lagrangian or characteristic methods exhibit unconditional stability, suggesting that the TBRBF method should also remain stable at larger time steps.
+Semi-Lagrangian and characteristic treatments are not constrained by the usual advective CFL condition in the same way as explicit Eulerian discretizations.
+However, the stability of the fully discrete method also depends on the trajectory integration, off-node evaluation, and diffusion discretization.
+The following experiment therefore assesses the observed stability of TBRBF for comparatively large time steps.
 For smaller values of diffusion coefficient \(\varepsilon = 10^{-6}\), we compared the stability of solutions over different time steps.
 As illustrated in \cref{fig:dt_sensitivity}, even with a relatively large time step of \(\triangle t = 10^{-2}\), our proposed method demonstrates good stability, while traditional methods require a time step of \(\triangle t \leq 10^{-3}\) to maintain stability.
 This characteristic opens up opportunities for simulating complex geometries in the future, enabling the acquisition of long time solutions while significantly reducing computation time and costs compared to traditional algorithms.